giovanniuchoa/ERP-API/README.md

 This project aims to implement the following features in the future:

+- Use Repository structure.
-- Methods POST, PUT, and DELETE
+- Methods POST, PUT, and DELETE.
+- Use Fluent API to set a more consistent database.